risingwavelabs/risingwave/README.md

   * RisingWave supports near-instantaneous dynamic scaling without any service interruptions.
 * **Instant failure recovery**
   * RisingWave's state management mechanism allows it to recover from failure in seconds, not minutes or hours.
-* **Easy to verify correctness**
-  * RisingWave persists results in materialized views and allow users to break down complex stream computation programs into stacked materialized views, simplifying program development and result verification.
 * **Simplified data stack**
   * RisingWave's ability to store data and serve queries eliminates the need for separate maintenance of stream processors and databases.
 Users can effortlessly connect RisingWave to their preferred BI tools or through client libraries.
-* **Simple to maintain and operate**
-  * RisingWave abstracts away unnecessary low-level details, allowing users to concentrate solely on SQL code-level issues.
-* **Rich ecosystem**
-  * With integrations to a diverse range of cloud systems and the PostgreSQL ecosystem, RisingWave boasts a rich and expansive ecosystem.

 ## RisingWave's limitations
 RisingWave isn’t a panacea for all data engineering hurdles.
 It has its own set of limitations: